THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 Useful Life: the useful life is an estimate of the total time that an asset is usable and in service.
 The useful life is determined through consultation with the American Hospital Association guide, Facilities Management personnel and users of the equipment.
 Therefore, it is based upon the university 's experience with the same or similar assets.

 Salvage Value: salvage value is an estimate of the worth of the asset when it has been fully depreciated.
-For the UCHC, the salvage value for all equipment is assumed to be zero.
+For the UCH, the salvage value for all equipment is assumed to be zero.

 D. Real and Personal Property